joshrnoll/tailscale-info/README.md

 ## How I Automate It
 Both servers and containers are automatically added to my tailnet with Ansible.
-This is done with a mix of the [artis3n.tailscale](https://galaxy.ansible.com/ui/standalone/roles/artis3n/tailscale/) module (for physical machines and VMs) and using a Tailscale 'sidecar' container to connect containers directly to my tailnet as outlined in this [article](https://tailscale.com/blog/docker-tailscale-guide).
+This is done with a mix of the [artis3n.tailscale](https://galaxy.ansible.com/ui/standalone/roles/artis3n/tailscale/) module (for physical machines and VMs) and using a Tailscale 'sidecar' container to connect docker containers directly to my tailnet as outlined in this [article](https://tailscale.com/blog/docker-tailscale-guide).
 Architecturally, the sidecar container looks like this:

 ![](ts-container.drawio.svg)